Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [Wireless Dictionary of Acronyms & Abbreviations @ IWPC: The International Wireless Industry Consortium](https://www.iwpc.org/dictionary.aspx)

 ## 📡🏺🧑‍🏫 History of Networking, Wireless Networks & Wi-Fi
-_The one who knows the past can build the future.
-Building the future, and keeping the past alive – are one and the same thing._
+_Knowing our history anchors us in the present & paves the way for a purposeful future.
+Mistakes become lessons, successes the stepping stones for our journey ahead: The one who knows the past can build the future.
+"Building the future, and keeping the past alive – are one and the same thing."_

 ### 🏺🌐 History of Network Communications & Internet
 - [Evolution of Computer Networks @ University of Notre Dame](https://www3.nd.edu/~dwang5/courses/spring21/pdf/evolution.pdf) _`educational resource`_